Skip to main content

 How we define coverage

-We use MITRE ATT&CK v15 as our baseline: 14 tactics, 196 techniques, and 411 sub-techniques.
-A technique is 'covered' if and only if: (1) we have at least one detection rule mapped to it, (2) that rule has fired at least once in production in the last 90 days on our red team infrastructure, and (3) the alert is enriched with enough context for an analyst to triage without additional investigation.
+We use the current MITRE ATT&CK matrix as our baseline.
+A technique is 'covered' if and only if: (1) we have at least one detection rule mapped to it, (2) that rule has fired at least once in production validation in the last 90 days, and (3) the alert is enriched with enough context for an analyst to triage without additional investigation.

 What we don't count